looker-open-source/github_actions_looker_cicd/README.md

 17. Click details to see the specific reason why they failed.

+## Suggested Workflow
+To optimize development efficiency and to maximize the value of your data team, we want to minimize the amount of time working on legacy content or even broken content.
+The Github action will help automate and add secondary checks to ensure quality.
+The pull request template allows for tracking and thorough review on the developer’s behalf.
+The checklist should make the developer critically evaluate his/her/their code.
+Even though it may pass all the validation checks, what problem does it solve?
+Is the field easily understood and accessible to the business users?
+Could it be written in a more efficient manner?
+These are the questions one must ask to ensure a streamlined data model and to optimize Looker as a data product.

+We would suggest requiring other team members review developer’s pull requests to ensure another pair of eyes reviews the code.
+We would also want the developer to complete a checklist similar to the one listed in the example pull_request_template.md file.
+We would also suggest adding LookML tests whenever possible.
+Some key tests are to check if a primary key is truly unique and to make sure no values of the primary key are null.
+Finally, we would suggest using the scripts in the repo to add another layer of validation and security.
+Feel free to customize the scripts or add your own.
+An extension of this workflow could add a validation script that checks fields for labels, descriptions, and potential column or row level security parameters such as access_filters or required_access_grants.

 ## Summary
 Congratulations!
 You have successfully enabled a Github action and added an automation to ensure that your LookML developers adhere to best code practices.
 You can edit the scripts as needed.
 Currently, they fail based on a strict assertion statement.
 They look for any new broken content, any LookML warnings/errors, and any failed LookML tests.